 Cardio (aerobic) and resistance exercise, when properly done, both positively affect the heart and brain, at the very least.
 Proper exercise in harmony with a balanced, clean, nutritional daily diet and lifestyle leads to numerous favorable effects.
-These include a boost in muscle mass and tone, minimized skinny fat (normal weight obesity), better sleep patterns, elevated clarity in mental and cognitive functioning, lower stress, more sustainable energy levels (which can benefit no less than sexuality), decreased inflammation, reduction of aches and pain, enhanced organ (heart, liver, kidneys, etc.) effectiveness/efficiency, improved management of disease(s) including cancer, obesity, diabetes, arthritis, etc. as well as increased overall satisfaction, mood, social interactions/relationships, and happiness in one’s life.
+These include a boost in muscle mass and tone, minimized skinny fat, successful weight loss, better sleep patterns, elevated clarity in mental and cognitive functioning, lower stress, more sustainable energy levels (which can benefit no less than sexuality), decreased inflammation, reduction of aches and pain, enhanced organ (heart, liver, kidneys, etc.) effectiveness/efficiency, improved management of disease(s) including cancer, obesity, diabetes, arthritis, etc. as well as increased overall satisfaction, mood, social interactions/relationships, and happiness in one’s life.

 What the best specific cardio and resistance exercises are for each individual human being depends on each person’s goals and needs.
 What is proper and appropriate spans the spectrum from professional athletes (all the different kinds of sports) to the average, everyday person.
-We will focus more on the average everyday person in this article, keeping in mind that body type (The Four Body Types) matters.
+We will focus more on the average everyday person in this article, keeping in mind that genetic scientific body type (The Four Body Types) matters.

 Consistent daily walking, particularly when done in no less than solid half-hour segments, has strong scientific backing making it a kind of superpower.
 But, the truth is, even a ten-minute walk can be beneficial to the functioning of the brain, including memory.

 Some of the known health benefits of cardio exercise:

-helps regulate heart rate and blood pressure and strengthen the heart
+- helps regulate heart rate and blood pressure and strengthen the heart

-weight loss and gain management & maintenance, including reduced fat weight and obesity (childhood & adult)
+- weight loss and gain management & maintenance, including reduced fat weight and obesity (childhood & adult)

 - enhanced mood, energy levels, and even sex drive

-improved brain functioning, including memory and processing
+- improved brain functioning, including memory and processing

-more restful sleep
+- more restful sleep

-reduced inflammation (anti-inflammatory) which can improve conditions relative to arthritis and stiff, painful, aching joints & ligaments
+- reduced inflammation (anti-inflammatory) which can improve conditions relative to arthritis and stiff, painful, aching joints & ligaments

-healthier gut bacteria biome, immunity, fluid intelligence (enteric brain/gut feeling), and gut-brain axis
+- healthier gut bacteria biome, immunity, fluid intelligence (enteric brain/gut feeling), and gut-brain axis

 The more out of balance the body type, the more issues that will likely manifest from the improper wearing of joints, ligaments, cartilage, bone, muscles, etc. Attrition becomes more pronounced the more unbalance that is present.
 Which is why walking right, or learning to walk right, is crucial to successful cardio and resistance exercise and avoiding premature and unnecessary wear and tear in the long run, including averting, at least, knee, hip, and ankle surgery as one ages.